 However, there’s no point creating a bunch of videos on the off-chance that they might work, you’ll just be wasting time and money.
 To be successful, you need a plan to drive your videos, just as you would for any other type of content.
 After all, 59% of marketers who report success have both set goals and documented their strategy.

 In this blog, I want to help you think of your business video marketing strategy as you would a TV series, with the same clarity of theme, audience, and purpose.
-You wouldn’t create a series such as iZombie, and then only market it to people who hate comics, science-fiction, and sitcoms, so why should your marketing videos be any different?
+You wouldn’t create a series like iZombie, and then only market it to people who hate comics, science-fiction, and sitcoms, so why should your marketing videos be any different?

 Ask yourself the big questions to drive your strategy